PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

     return 0;
 }
 ```
-Auto acts as placeholder when used in conjunction with a trailing return type (leading type keyword may not be missing) but it does not deduce the type in this case.
+Auto acts as placeholder when used in conjunction with a trailing return type (the leading-type keyword may not be missing) but it does not deduce the type in this case.
 ````
 ## Functions with multiple Returned Values